The Eminent Choice for Healthcare dnv gl logo DNV GL/NIAHO Accredited facility.

 spine surgery icon

-Medical Conditions That Require Spine Surgery
+Medical Conditions That May Require Spine Surgery

 Just because you have back pain, does not mean that you need surgical intervention in order to recover.
 Spine surgery is considered a “last resort” medical treatment for patients who have tried everything else – pain medications, physical therapy, injections, hot and cold therapy, etc. – and whose pain is still unmanageable.